Arundel High School: Attendance

 Arundel High School only has one feeder middle school, Arundel Middle School.
-Arundel Middle School has 5 feeder elementary schools: Piney Orchard, Waugh Chapel, Odenton, Four Seasons and Two Rivers.
+Arundel Middle School has 6 feeder elementary schools: Four Seasons, Nantucket, Odenton, Piney Orchard, Two Rivers, and Waugh Chapel.

+As per the approved Phase II redistricting plan that was approved by the AACPS Board of Education on November 19, 2025, a portion of students attending Nantucket Elementary School in Crofton will feed to Arundel Middle and High Schools beginning in the 2026-2027 school year.

-The student body is 55% White, 24% Black, 8.0% Hispanic and Latino, 6% Asian, and 7% of students identify as being of two or more races.
-13% of students receive free and reduced–price meals as of 2020.
+As of 2024 the student body is 37.8% White, 32.4% Black, 13.0% Hispanic and Latino, 5.7% Asian, and 10.7% of students identify as being of two or more races, with 23.8% of students being eligible for free or reduced–price meals.

 Academics and rankings

 Rankings

 Arundel High School frequently ranks among the top high schools in AACPS and the state of Maryland: